HamzahFayad/netflix-insights/README.md

-# Netflix Movie & Series Insights
+# Netflix Movie & Series Insights - Explorative Data Analysis

-- 📊 General Questions:
+- 📊 Questions:

 What is the total number of movies and TV shows available on Netflix for each year? (x)